marinacezario/SAP009-md-links/README.md

 Staying away from the browser to build a program to be executed through Node.js.
 Learning about processes (`process.env`, `process.argv`, ...), how to interact
-with file systems, make http queries, etc.
+with file systems, make HTTP queries, etc.

 [Node.js](https://nodejs.org/pt-br/) is an execution environment for JavaScript built with [Chrome's V8 Javascript engine](https://developers.google.com/v8/).